Groundwater remediation expertise and empathy help client fulfill promise to Native American community

-A Native American community discovered trichloroethylene (TCE) contamination in groundwater on their property, which they suspected was caused by previous industrial activity at a local business park.
-The community notified our industrial manufacturing client, who committed to take immediate investigative action.
+A Native American community discovered TCE contamination in groundwater on its property and suspected was caused by previous industrial activity at a local business park.
+The community notified our industrial manufacturing client, which committed to take immediate investigative action.
 Our client cared deeply about the community living on the land and was determined to make the site safe.
 Before beginning voluntary remediation steps, our client’s CFO personally committed to the community that the company would fully investigate and remediate the contamination.
-The community notified U.S. Environmental Protection Agency (EPA) and requested their assistance with oversight of the investigative and remedial activities.
-EPA issued an order to our client to formalize the investigative and remedial process.
+The community requested that the EPA oversee the investigative and remedial activities, and the EPA issued an order to our client to formalize the process.

 Even though the primary contaminant of concern was TCE, our experts also looked for other contaminants and found elevated levels of 1,4-dioxane.
 1,4-dioxane did not have a drinking water standard in the state at that time, so it was not a driver for the remediation.
 However, we wanted to address the issue proactively to protect human health and the environment.
 Our team performed a bench-scale treatability study to determine which method would successfully address both contaminants and help our client deliver a better remedial solution for the site.